 The free version of LastPass allows users to store an unlimited number of passwords and automatically sync them across all their devices.
 It also includes one-to-one sharing, save and fill password features, a password generator, secure notes, basic support and multifactor authentication.
 Premium access to LastPass begins at $3 monthly.
 You can check out a full list of features and pricing online.

 While LastPass has had problems with security in the past, the company’s website says it has added additional layers of protection since then.

-“The password manager thing has always been hard for me to talk about because there’s always the chance that they’ll get hacked into,” warns Clark Howard.
+“The password manager thing has always been hard for me to talk about because there’s always the chance that they’ll get hacked into,” warns Clark.
 “Years ago, LastPass was hacked.”

 LastPass has the lowest TrustPilot score among competitors at 1.5/5.
-I read through the 1-star reviews to see where the low rating came from, and it seems that many users are unhappy about the changes made to LastPass earlier this year.
+I read through the one-star reviews to see where the low rating came from, and it seems that many users are unhappy about the changes made to LastPass in 2021.
 If you’re new to the password manager, these changes won’t affect you.
 The free password manager still offers great features.

 |You can store an unlimited number of passwords for free.||Not all features are available for free; paid versions start at $3 monthly.|